iqbalaqaba/checker/README.md

 * commit-on-warning

   Boolean value.
-If given true, checker will not commit when any module returns warning.
+If given false, checker will not commit when any module returns warning.
-  Defaults to false.
+  Defaults to true.
   Example: `git config checker.commit-on-warning 'false'`

 * rails-for-sass